Leah Hamilton

 BIOGRAPHY

-Leah Hamilton is Professor in the Department of Management and Human Resources at the Bissett School of Business, Mount Royal University.
-She teaches Leadership Development, Organizational Behaviour, and Research Methods for Business.
+Leah Hamilton is Vice Dean, Research and Community Relations and Professor of Organizational Behaviour in the Faculty of Business and Communication Studies, Mount Royal University.
 Leah's program of research focuses on the social and economic integration of newcomers and refugees in Canada.
 She is a community-engaged scholar who frequently collaborates with newcomer communities and the settlement sector.
 Her research has been funded by the Social Sciences and Humanities Research Council of Canada, and Immigration, Refugees, and Citizenship Canada.

 PROFESSIONAL ACCOMPLISHMENTS